GitWitIt-CM/-CYBR2100_Portfolio_-MckenzieCameron-/week-04/index.md

 This exercise strengthened my ability to balance **evidence integrity** with **privacy**.
 Next time, if indicators suggested active malware, I would capture a **volatile memory snapshot** prior to isolation to avoid losing live artifacts.
 I also plan to practice containment trade-offs where service availability and privacy are both at risk.

 ## AI Use Note
-I used ChatGPT to help clarify NISt incident-response terminology.
+I used ChatGPT to help clarify NIST incident-response terminology.

 ---